TerrenceCPierce/TerrenceCPierce/README.md

 #### A Mechanical Engineering Major at the University of Maryland

 #### Research interests:
-* Lightning Data
-* Plasma Propulsion
+* Prosthetics
 * Metamaterials
 * Fluids Mechanics
-* Drone Fire Detection
+* Lightning Sensors
+* Plasma Propulsion

 \
 If you have any questions feel free to reach out over email, but consider checking out my public repositories for some of the public projects I have worked on.
 Also, feel free to check out my portfolio website and Google Scholar page that list more of what I've done.\